SixSevenApps/Stork/README.md

 Feel free to use this for whatever, but note that this is NOT the official Revolt android app. :)

 You can download the latest APK [here](https://github.com/alexjyong/android/releases/latest).

+For support, discussion, updates and other things, visit our support server on [Revolt](https://rvlt.gg/C7qQMwsZ).

 ## Features Added
 <table>